mapbox/sentinel-tiler/README.md

 # sentinel-tiler
 Create a serverless tile server for Amazon's Sentinel-2 Public Dataset based on rasterio python library.

+This project is linked to the `landsat-tiler` projected introduced in https://blog.mapbox.com/combining-the-power-of-aws-lambda-and-rasterio-8ffd3648c348

 #### Sentinel data on AWS